bioszombie/AnsibleLDAPConfig/README.md

 1. **Prepare Inventory File**: Ensure your Ansible inventory file is up to date with the target machines listed under the appropriate groups.

 2. **Configure Variables**: Customize the variables in the playbook or in separate variable files (`files.yml`, `services.yml`, `host_vars/[server].yml`) as needed.
-Add as many server.yml fiels as you have hosts that require LDAP configured.
+Add as many server.yml files as you have hosts that require LDAP configured.
 This includes LDAP configuration details, server URIs, and any specific package versions.

 3. **Run the Playbook**:
    ```sh